 Diced Veggie Vegan Burritos

 This is also a super simple meal.
 The longest part for making it is honestly, making the rice.
-So, if you already have that on hand you could make this practically as fast as you can dice veggies.
-I’ll be posting the recipe at a later date and updating this post when I do.
+So, if you already have that cooked on hand you could make this practically as fast as you can dice veggies.

 Delicious Fresh Juice